(click a logo to open its map - opens in a new tab)

 We’re using what3words to direct you.
 Find out more here.

 NR934788 – Kilfinan Church is a wonderfully well kept church in a quiet rural village just north of Portavadie Marina.
 It marks the westernmost point of our Cowal Pilgrimage.
 It’s an active church and is part of West Cowal Churches.
 Kilfinan has an impressive lapidarium of ancient carved stones, some of which are thought to date as early as the sixth century, and a wee room at the back – entrance beneath the bellcote – with more information and local historical artefacts.
 The churchyard is sprawling and diverse with so much to see, from ancient headstones to crumbling ruins and a gated burial enclosure.
 Not to mention the rich colours and varieties of lichen and moss, which are a testament to the pure air quality we have in Scotland.

 The church sits in the centre of Kilfinan village, directly opposite the community hall, and is easy to find.
 Simply follow the B8000 south from Kilmodan, perhaps stopping for a bite to eat in the the beautiful villages of Tignabruaich or Kames, and the road will eventually loop back north; towards Kilfinan*.
 There’s space to park a car or minibus outside the community hall at ///forgives.undivided.exit, and the church is open during daylight hours.

 Outside of the community hall is a ‘Discovering Cowal’ information board; these boards are dotted around Cowal and are remnants of a previous initiative to boost heritage tourism in Argyll.
-Another can be found at Inverchaolain, and, although they’re dated, they’re still quite interesting.
+Others on our trail can be found at Inverchaolain and near Cairndow.
+Although they’re dated, they’re still quite interesting and informative.
 This one directs you to hunt for a particular gravestone, and a ruined sundial in the churchyard.